 Chemical Vs. Physical Sunscreen-Pros And Cons

-If you are in favour of using natural and safe products for your skin, there is no way you have not heard about chemical and physical mineral sunscreen filters, and wondered what is safer to use, chemical or physical sunscreen.
+If you like using natural and safe products for your skin, you must have heard about chemical vs. physical sunscreen.

 What Are Chemical Sunscreens?

 Chemical sunscreen filters are Carbon-based chemical photo protectants that are combined to offer broad spectrum protection (both from UVB and UVA sun rays.)

 Due to a chemical reaction, chemical sunscreen ingredients absorb certain wavelengths of UV rays, convert ultraviolet radiation to infrared one (of lower energy) and then release it as heat, thus preventing UV rays from penetrating deeper into the skin.